soham-amburle/IPL-Data-Analysis-17July2025/README.md

 17 July, 2025

-# IPL-Data-Analysis
+# IPL Data Analysis 🏏
-Exploratory data analysis (EDA) of IPL match data using Python.
-The project covers key insights like top players of the match, toss impact, batting first vs batting second outcomes, team-wise win patterns, and season/city-based trends.
-Includes a focused segment analyzing Sunrisers Hyderabad's performance when they won both the toss and the match.
+This project is an exploratory data analysis (EDA) of IPL match data using Python.
+It dives into patterns, trends, and insights from past seasons — highlighting top players, how toss decisions impact outcomes, and how different teams perform when batting first vs chasing.
+There's also a special spotlight on Sunrisers Hyderabad and how they fare when they win both the toss and the match.

+---

-## What's in this repo?
+## What’s in this repo?
-- `ipl_data.py`: A Python script that reads IPL match data, filters for specific teams, and performs basic analysis including:
+- `ipl_data.py`: A Python script that processes and analyzes IPL match data.
+It includes:
-  - Team performance summaries
+  - Team-wise performance breakdowns
-  - Win counts and win percentage
+  - Win counts and percentages
-  - Season-wise insights

-## What I used:
+  - Season and city-level trends

+---

+## Tools & Libraries Used:
-- Python
+- **Python**
-- pandas
+- **Pandas**
-- NumPy
+- **NumPy**
-- Jupyter Notebook (or PyCharm)
+- **Jupyter Notebook** (or **PyCharm** for script editing)

+---

-## Key Analysis Examples:
+## Key Insights Explored:
 - Matches where teams scored more than 200 runs
-- Filtering wins by specific teams like SRH (Sunrisers Hyderabad)
+- Team-specific win analysis (e.g., SRH)
+- Toss influence on match results
-- Finding out win percentages for teams across seasons
+- Win percentages across seasons

 ---

-*This is part of my learning journey in data analysis and Python scripting.
-Feel free to explore or contribute.
-Thanks!*
+✨ *This project is part of my data analytics learning journey using Python.
+Feel free to check it out, share feedback, or contribute.
+Thanks for stopping by!*